Mjz86/c_colon/mcc.md

 9. JIT `constexpr` code execution:

-each function  even in its template form can be turned into IR , because mcc IR is different,  it has two types , `constexpr` IR and mutexpr IR ,
+each function  even in its template form can be turned into IR , because mcc IR is different,  it has two types , `constexpr` IR and `mutexpr` IR ,

 the borrow checking and lifetime management itself is `constexpr` IR with assertions.

-`constexpr` IR is necceceraly  ran in the compiler , so , even if the template types are unknown,  the IR is generated to  reterive the template type then de-reflect the type away in just-in-time generated IR.
+`constexpr` IR is necessary  ran in the compiler , so , even if the template types are unknown,  the IR is generated to  retrieve the template type then de-reflect the type away in just-in-time generated IR.